- What is newFASANT?

 For PO and IR: flat triangles

 GTD works directly with the NURBS surfaces without any meshing.
-In this case, the meshing step that the user sees running the module only indicates that the matrix visualization between surfaces is being processed.
+In this case, the meshing step that the user runs calculates the visibility matrix between surfaces.

 In the User Guides you can find a description of the different parameters that can be used in the meshing process.
 Regarding recommendation for setting the mesh density on MOM: